Master Marine Ecosystem and Fisheries Sciences

 The application form

-has to be hand in to the academic office within the opening hours.
-There has to be 900 working hours between the beginning and the submission of the master’s thesis.
+There has to be 900 working hours (5 months) between the beginning and the submission of the master’s thesis.

 The master's thesis usually consists of